 One may argue that products for women are, on average, of better quality, or with more prominent and costly marketing, explaining their higher prices.
 However, these results already take this into account, as the study took several control variables to reduce omitted-variable bias, such as branding, ingredients, appearance, textile, construction and marketing.

 Let’s have a look on the personal care products, the “worst” industry in terms of pink tax.
-This category was analysed under different types of product, with very diverse results:
+This category price premium was analysed through different types of product, with very diverse results:

-– 4% for shaving creams (men are actually paying more on this specific products)
+– 4% for shaving creams (men are actually paying more on this specific product)

 This becomes even more apparent when we start considering companies instead of brands: